deekshitha240107-hue/bookstore-analytics-sql/README.md

 ## 📌 Future Enhancements

 * Integration with Python for data visualization
-* Development of a web-based dashboard (Flask/Django)
+* Development of a web-based dashboard
-* Implementation of a recommendation system
+* Customer recommendation system

 ---